huijing/slides/moz-roadshow-2017/README.md

 > We need to translate ideas that we find in other places, not transfer them.

 Jen Simmons said this in her talk at An Event Apart a couple years ago, that we need to translate ideas instead of transfer them.
 Meaning that we can look for ideas, concepts and inspiration from everywhere but we have to utilise them in a manner that best suits the medium we're working in.
-We're gonna look at some examples of grid in a non-web context.

 The grids we usually see on the web are usually regular, x number of columns all the way down, which was pretty much all the web could do without some serious hacks or Javascript manipulation.
 Irregular grids are way more interesting though.